GoogleCloudPlatform/terraform-google-enterprise-genai/examples/genai-rag-multimodal/README.md

 ## Known Issues

-- Error: Error creating Instance: googleapi: Error 400: value_to_check(https://compute.googleapis.com/compute/v1/projects/...) is not found.
+- `Error: Error creating Instance: googleapi: Error 400: value_to_check(https://compute.googleapis.com/compute/v1/projects/...) is not found`.
   - When creating the VertexAI Workbench Instance through terraform you might face this issue.
-The issue is being tracked on this link: https://github.com/hashicorp/terraform-provider-google/issues/17904
+The issue is being tracked on this [link](https://github.com/hashicorp/terraform-provider-google/issues/17904).
   - If you face this issue you will not be able to use terraform to create the instance, therefore, you will need to manually create it on Google Cloud Console using the same parameters.